jasonsmithio/serverless-eventing/tutorials/pubsub/README.md

 __Corresponding [Blog Post](https://thejaysmith.com/titles/serverlessjay/serverless-eventing/serverless-eventing-google-native-with-pubsub/ "Blog Post")__

-[Knative Eventing](https://knative.dev/docs/eventing/) offers a variety of EventSources to use for building a serverless eventing platform.
+[Knative Eventing](https://knative.dev/docs/eventing/) offers a variety of Event Sources to use when you are building a serverless eventing platform.
 So far, my blog has covered [SinkBinding](https://thejaysmith.com/titles/blogroll/serverless-eventing-sinkbinding-101/) as well as [Kafka](https://thejaysmith.com/titles/serverlessjay/serverless-eventing-modernizing-legacy-streaming-with-kafka/ "Kafka")and [NATS](https://thejaysmith.com/titles/serverlessjay/severless-eventing/serverless-eventing-cloud-native-messaging-with-nats-streaming-server/ "NATS") .

-This tutorial will show you how to use [NATS](https://nats.io/) as a Knative Eventing source.
-NATS is a relatively new offering compared to other messaging busses such as [RabbitMQ](https://rabbitmq.com "RabbitMQ") or [Apache Kafka](https://kafka.apache.org "Apache Kafka") but it was designed for the purpose of supporting messaging in a Cloud Native environment.
-It is even a [CNCF](https://cncf.io "CNCF") Incubating Project.
+This tutorial will show you how to use [Google Cloud PubSub](https://cloud.google.com/pubsub "Google Cloud PubSub") as a Knative Eventing source.
+PubSub is Google Cloud's messaging system.
+It is truly serverless because you do not have to provision any brokers or workers.
+You simply create topics and consume.
+It is also global so you don't have to worry about provisioning in certain regions or load balancing.
+It is a great solution for someone looking to go truly serverless in their Serverless Eventing strategy.

 ## Concepts

-We will continue to dive into the concept of the [Eventing Channel](https://knative.dev/docs/eventing/channels/default-channels/, "Eventing Channel").
-As a refresher, Channels are [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/ "Kubernetes Custom Resources") which define a single event forwarding and persistence layer.
-Messaging implementations may provide implementations of Channels via a Kubernetes Custom Resource, supporting different technologies, such as Apache Kafka or NATS Streaming.
-A simpler way to think of it is as a delivery mechanism that can fan-out messages to multiple destinations (sinks).
+Google provides us with an [Event Source](https://knative.dev/docs/eventing/sources/ "Event Source") called [CloudPubSubSource](https://github.com/google/knative-gcp/blob/master/docs/examples/cloudpubsubsource/README.md "CloudPubSubSource").
+Event Sources are [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/ "Kubernetes Custom Resources") that acts as a link between an event producer and the event sink.
+There are many types of event sources, some maintined by the Knative team and some maintained by third parties.
+You can even [create your own](https://knative.dev/docs/eventing/samples/writing-event-source/ "create your own")!

-We will be using the [Google Cloud PubSub](https://cloud.google.com/pubsub "NGoogle Cloud PubSub") for our channel.
+Google PubSub will be our Event Source.
 You will notice that we are using a different API than what we have used previously.
 For PubSub, Google created their own API that is KNative Eventing API compliant but also integrates some of Google Cloud's SDK, making integration with Google Cloud services as event sources easier.
-This API is `messaging.cloud.google.com/v1beta1` rather than `sources.knative.dev/v1alpha2` or `messaging.knative.dev/v1alpha1`.
+This API is `messaging.cloud.google.com/v1beta1` rather than `sources.knative.dev/v1beta1` or `messaging.knative.dev/v1alpha1`.

 ## Scenario